-Knowing how to turn a wood burning fireplace into electric will require a bit of preparation to ensure that the entire process is safer and less costly.
-You will need to know the firebox current structure and how it has been designed and constructed.
+Knowing how to turn a wood-burning fireplace into an electric one will require a bit of preparation to ensure that the entire process is safer and less costly.
+You will need to know the firebox’s current structure and how it has been designed and constructed.
 This means studying it closely and observing its structure to identify the areas that might prove to be problematic for you.
 The preparation is also important as it shortens the time taken to accomplish some of the conversion process procedures.
 As you consider doing the upgrade, you should be ready to do some background work.
 This also enables you to find out the amount of work that is going to be involved in the conversion process and weigh the options that you have.

 Suppose you feel that the work that is going to be involved in the conversion is going to be too tedious.
-In that case, you can always think of other alternatives, such as purchasing a new electric-fireplace and installing it separately.
+In that case, you can always think of other alternatives, such as purchasing a new electric fireplace and installing it separately.
 You might find the cost to be significantly lower for the new fireplace than the much work and time that it will cost you for the conversion process.

 Dimensions are an essential aspect of the conversion process, and you will be required to have all the necessary numbers to guide you.
 Using a measuring tape, measure out the existing firebox dimensions and note down all the measurements.
 All these dimensions will factor into knowing whether you can slip in the new electric-fireplace insert into the current space.
 You also know if you will be required to modify the structure to accommodate the latest electric fireplace.

 Measurements are also used to ensure that you do not spend too much time on trial and error but instead go directly for the replacement.
 It will need you to have these measurements with you even as you undertake the other steps and procedures in the upgrade process.
 This will ensure that you know if you will need more space.
 You can always organize ways of breaking down the wall to create new space or carve out some margins in the existing cavity.